Best Single-Premium Life Insurance Companies

 If you want a single-premium life insurance policy from MassMutual, you'll need to contact an agent by filling out a form online.
 However, the company offers quotes for term life insurance online.

-You may qualify for non-tobacco rates if you smoke no more than 24 cigars a year and you have a negative urinalysis specimen.
+You may qualify for non-tobacco rates if you smoke no more than 24 cigars a year and have a negative urinalysis test.

 Policy Types